 Praying in the Spirit has biblical roots, with some sources citing 31 bible verses related to praying in tongues.
 These examples include several scripture passages from the New Testament books, such as Corinthians and Romans, referenced by Jesus (Mark 16:17) and several apostles (Acts 2).
 Most of these references point towards God giving his people a “spiritual language” that believers can use to provide intercessory prayers alongside their everyday speech.
-By doing so, we believe that praying in tongues should allow access to a deeper spiritual union with God.
+By doing so, we believe praying in tongues should allow access to a deeper spiritual union with God.

 The Bible often speaks about using these vocal prayers alongside more contemplative prayer practices, such as meditating on scripture or offering heartfelt petitions.
-Paul encourages believers to use both types of worship together (1 Corinthians 14:15), suggesting that they provide greater clarity and understanding of our relationship with God.
+Paul encourages believers to use both types of worship together (1 Corinthians 14:15), suggesting they provide greater clarity and understanding of our relationship with God.
 Ultimately, praying in tongues helps amplify one’s devotional practices and unites believers into one body through speaking the same Divine language together — creating a powerful way people worldwide can pray together, unified by this same spirit!

 What Does the Bible Say About Praying in the Spirit?

 The Bible first speaks of it in 1 Corinthians 12:7-10: “To each is given the manifestation of the Spirit for the common good.
 To another, they utter mysteries by the Spirit.”
-Here we see that praying in tongues (mysteries) is a spiritual prayer that someone baptized with and filled with the Holy Spirit can only utter.
+Here, we see that praying in tongues (mysteries) is a spiritual prayer that only someone baptized with and filled with the Holy Spirit can utter.

 Romans 8:26 tells us that even when we don’t communicate with God through our prayers because of our limited understanding, the Holy Spirit helps us along by interceding for us according to the will of God.
-The apostle Paul helps explain this phenomenon further when he says in Ephesians 6:18, “with all prayer and petition, pray at all times in the Spirit.”
+The apostle Paul helps explain this phenomenon further when he says in Ephesians 6:18, “With all prayer and petition, pray at all times in the Spirit.”
 Praying “at all times” implies a regular practice, not just an occasional outburst here or there; praying “in the Spirit” refers to praying with tongues enabled by His presence within us.

 Praying in tongues can confuse as it takes trust and surrender to allow ourselves to speak randomly while trusting it’s in line with God’s will and purpose.
 But if practiced regularly and according to biblical teaching, Praying in tongues leads to a deepening spiritual connection with God—it leads to a more robust faith life as we trust Him more deeply when He speaks back through His scripture or specifically leads us towards action or convictions.